(Generic versions may still be available.)

 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

-POTASSIUM CHLORIDE - ORAL
+POTASSIUM EXTENDED-RELEASE - ORAL

 Do not crush, chew, or suck extended-release capsules or tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.
 Also, do not split extended-release tablets unless they have a score line and your doctor or pharmacist tells you to do so.
 Swallow the whole or split tablet without crushing or chewing.